GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

     exp:= 'exp' |> 'exp'
     exp:= 'exp' <| 'exp'

 daScript supports pipe operators.
-Pipe operator is similar to 'call' expression with other expresion is first argument.
+Pipe operator is similar to 'call' expression with other expression is first argument.

 ::